 The Apple Public CA issues and administers X.509 Certificates with an Email Protection purpose used to provide secure email.
 This type of Certificate can be used to digitally sign and/or encrypt an email message.
-Email messages signed with a S/MIME Certificate are not intended to replace a written or electronic signature.
+Email messages signed with an S/MIME Certificate are not intended to replace a written or electronic signature.
 These S/MIME Certificates are only intended to indicate that the email message is from an authorized email account, and do not provide any assurance of the identity of the sending party.

-S/MIME Certificates that include the Apple-owned Commit Signing purpose in the Extended Key Usage, in addition to the Email Protection, can be used to sign changes made to a git repository.
+S/MIME Certificates that include the Apple-owned Commit Signing purpose, in addition to the Email Protection purpose, can be used to sign changes made to a git repository.